cardano-foundation/hal/docs/radicle.md

 1. We keep using Radicle in the meantime on the 2 current repositories
 1. We take a final decision after that

+## November 2025 Decision

+1. Radicle has many qualities
+2. But we still needed GitHub for some things (e.g. Actions, Pages, and community building)
+3. Using a combination of GitHub and Radicle was extra work and error prone

+Therefore we decided to stop using Radicle.

 [radicle]: https://radicle.xyz